-You can contact your school health staff at: Karen Nonhebel - Mull and Iona School Nurse
+You can contact your school health staff at: You can contact your school health staff at: Karen Nonhebel - Mull and Iona School Nurse

 Tel: 01688 302329

 Administration of Medicines

 Many pupils will, at some time in their school careers, need to take medication.
 For the vast majority this will be a short-term requirement, with pupils simply finishing a course of medication which has been prescribed for them by their family doctor.
 Wherever possible, parents/carers are requested to ask for GP prescriptions which can be administered outwith the school day, i.e. in the morning and evening.